 Apple-shaped ladies look fantastic in flared and A-line dresses, and adding a wide belt will also add more waist definition.
 Straight cuts and spaghetti straps are fantastic options if you want to emphasize your bust, while floor-length gowns are great for more glamorous occasions.

 Those with wide hips also suit straight cuts and empire line dresses, and single colour dresses without prints on the lower half are usually complementary.
 If you are wanting to show off your hips and derriere you can’t go wrong with a low cut back that helps make your behind look rounder, along with dresses with a train and bodycon garments.
+If you’re interested in writing similar content for us, you need to check this.

 If you are less voluptuous on the bottom half, fishtail gowns and flared skirts help to add shape and definition to your figure.